manassaloi/manassaloi.github.io/_posts/2021-01-03-ultimate-house-hunting.markdown

 - Check gas connection.
 Some have it.
 Others need your to get your own.
 - Check gym, playground for kids, etc. nearby
 - If it is a smaller house, will there be a place for your study table?
+- Absence of municipal dumpyards nearby which cause a lot of stink.
+- Absence of street dogs.
+- Absence of religious places too close - you can't even complain about the noise pollution.
 - Is there a modular kitchen with chimney and shelves?
 - Is there sufficient ventilation?
 - Check for parking space.
+- Move in/move out charges (for tenants).

 ## Signing the agreement